 The Comptroller prepares Basic Financial Statements and Other Supplementary Information, including a management discussion and analysis, on a GAAP basis for governments as promulgated by the GASB.
 The Basic Financial Statements and Other Supplementary Information are released in July each year.
 These statements are audited by independent certified public accountants.
-The State expects to issue the Basic Financial Statements for FY 2019 by July 29, 2019.
-The Comptroller also prepares and issues a Comprehensive Annual Financial Report ("CAFR"), which, in addition to the components referenced to above, also includes an introductory section and a statistical section.
-The CAFR for the fiscal year ended March 31, 2019 is expected to be issued later in 2019.
+The State expects to issue the Basic Financial Statements for FY 2020 on July 29, 2020.
+The Comptroller also prepares and issues a Comprehensive Annual Financial Report (CAFR), which, in addition to the components referred to above, also includes an introductory section and a statistical section.
+The CAFR for the fiscal year ended March 31, 2020 is expected to be issued later in the current calendar year.